-We draw attention to note 2(a) to the accompanying financial statements which indicates that the Company has not commenced business and has incurred a net loss of UAH 259,497 during the financial year ended 31 March 2020, and has accumulated losses aggregating to UAH 1,448,486 as at that date.
+We draw attention to note 2(a) to the accompanying financial statements which indicates that the Company had no operations and has incurred a net loss of UAH 348,944 during the financial year ended 31 March 2021 and has accumulated losses aggregating to UAH 1,797,430 as at that date.
 These events or conditions indicate that a material uncertainty exists which may cast a significant doubt on the Company's ability to continue as going concern.
 However, basis the ongoing support of the Ultimate Holding Company and the ongoing assessment of business opportunities, the management considers going concern basis of accounting for preparation of accompanying financial statements to be appropriate.
 Our opinion is not modified in respect of this matter.

-Responsibilities of the Management and Those Charged with Governance for Financial Statements

-The Company's management and Board of Directors are responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these financial statements that give a true and fair view of the financial position, financial performance and total comprehensive income, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Indian accounting Standards (Ind AS) prescribed under section 133 of the Act.
+Responsibilities of the Management and Those Charged with Governance for Financial Statements principles generally accepted in India, including the Indian accounting Standards (Ind AS) prescribed under section 133 of the Act.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.